Web Services Testing: A Complete Guide & Free Template

 Leverage your chosen tool or scripting language.
 Check out some of the most popular API testing tools on the market currently.

-6. Integrate with CI/CD Pipelines
+6. Integrate with CI/CD pipelines

 Incorporate automated tests into your CI/CD process to ensure ongoing reliability: